igordanchenko/react-photo-album/docs/documentation.md

 `defaultContainerWidth` value.
 It is a perfect SSR solution if your photo album has a constant width in all viewports (e.g., an image picker in a fixed-size sidebar).
-However, if the client-side photo album width doesn't match the `defaultContainerWidth`, you are almost guaranteed to see a layout shift.
+However, if the client-side photo album width doesn't match the `defaultContainerWidth`, you are almost guaranteed to see a layout shift after hydration.

 ```tsx
 <RowsPhotoAlbum photos={photos} defaultContainerWidth={800} />